AshrafArena/CronJob_Manager/README.md

 # CronJob Manager

-A self-developed Flask web application to manage user-based CronJobs on linux-based systems.
+A Flask web application to manage CronJobs through a UI instead of an editor.

 # Features